 Grant learned about collective bargaining from a fan’s perspective while waiting through NHL work stoppages in 1992, 1995, and 2004.
 But in 2008, Grant witnessed firsthand the organization of players and the bargaining for a new collective bargaining agreement in the Central Hockey League, the AA-level profession league Grant was playing in at the time.
 Grant was fascinated by the process and began to think of labor and employment law as a future profession.
 Fast-forward to 2012, when the most recent NHL lockout occurred, Grant now saw his childhood passion from the business and legal perspective, publishing two articles on the NHL lockout during his third year of law school.
 Grant continues to exhibit the same traits he learned on the ice: discipline, preparation, and competitiveness, while pursuing his new passion as an attorney.

-Management-side labor and employment law, including collective bargaining negotiation and administration, union avoidance, wage and hour, discrimination, retaliation and wrongful termination.
+Grant Goeckner is a labor & employment partner in MSK's Los Angeles office.
+His practice focuses on management-side labor and employment law, including collective bargaining negotiation and administration, union avoidance, wage and hour, discrimination, retaliation and wrongful termination.

 Professional, Business and civic Affiliations